Skip to main content

 list-security-rules

-List security monitoring detection rules, with optional filtering by name or tag and pagination control.
+List security monitoring detection rules with optional search filtering by name or tag.
+Retrieve paginated results to browse rules efficiently.

 Instructions